SoftwareAG/c8y-docs/content/device-tutorials/mbed-ublox.md

   **Info**: The IMEI can also be found on the white sticker on the modem chip of the C027.
 3. Log into the {{< product-c8y-iot >}} platform.
 4. Navigate to the Device Management application using the application switcher at the top right.
-5. To register the device follow the instructions in [Device Management > Connecting devices] (/users-guide/device-management/#connecting-devices) in the User guide.
+5. To register the device follow the instructions in [Device Management > Connecting devices] (/users-guide/device-management/#connecting-devices) in the *User guide*.
 6. After successful registration the device will be listed in **All devices** with the name "Mbed Test Device".
 7. When the device is connected to {{< product-c8y-iot >}}, it will show its current status in the LCD display.
 The first line always displays the tenant name (until there is a message received from the platform, see the section [To interact with control operations] (#Interacting_with_the_control_operations)).
 The second line shows the signal quality in units of dBm.
 The third line displays information about which sensor data the u-blox is sending and their corresponding values.
 In the case of repeatedly sending similar data, the third line remains empty.